composewell/unicode-data/README.md

 # README

-`unicode-data` provides Haskell APIs to efficiently access the unicode character database.
+`unicode-data` provides Haskell APIs to efficiently access the Unicode character database.
 Performance is the primary goal in the design of this package.

-The Haskell data structures are generated programmatically from the unicode character database (UCD) files.
-The latest unicode version supported by this library is 14.0.0.
+The Haskell data structures are generated programmatically from the Unicode character database (UCD) files.
+The latest Unicode version supported by this library is 14.0.0.

 This package is far from complete.
 Currently it supports normalization